codalnest/files/lgc.md

 (6) Such other rules as the Sanggunian may adopt.

-SECTION 51.
+Section 51.
 Full Disclosure of Financial and Business Interests of Sanggunian Members. -

 (a) Every Sanggunian member shall, upon assumption to office, make a full disclosure of his business and financial interests.
 He shall also disclose any business, financial, or professional relationship or any relation by affinity or consanguinity within the fourth civil degree, which he may have with any person, firm, or entity affected by any ordinance or resolution under consideration by the Sanggunian of which he is a member, which relationship may result in conflict of interest.
 Such relationship shall include: